Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions: Discussion

 \section{Discussion}

 We upgrade Pad\'e interpolation from a single-curve estimate to a \emph{controlled, admissible band}.
-Both routes are explicitly \emph{log aware} and reproduce the \emph{full} weak-coupling expansion through $\mathcal O(\Lam^2)$ \textit{exactly}-namely the coefficients of $\Lam$, $\Lam^{3/2}$, $\Lam^2\log\Lam$, and the finite $\Lam^2$ term $A_{20}$.
-On the strong side, they enforce $f\!\to\!3/4$ and the known $\Lam^{-3/2}$ correction $S_{3/2}=\tfrac{15}{8}\zeta(3)$ while excluding any $\Lam^{-1/2}$ or $\Lam^{-1}$ terms.
+Both routes are explicitly \emph{log aware} and reproduce the \emph{full} weak-coupling expansion through $\mathcal O(\Lam^2)$ \textit{exactly}---namely the coefficients of $\Lam$, $\Lam^{3/2}$, $\Lam^2\log\Lam$, and the finite $\Lam^2$ term $A_{20}$.
+On the strong side, the HP enforces $f\!\to\!3/4$, the exact vanishing of $\Lam^{-1/2}$ and $\Lam^{-1}$ terms, and the known $\Lam^{-3/2}$ correction $S_{3/2}=\tfrac{15}{8}\zeta(3)$.
+The LSTP matching conditions enforce $f\!\to\!3/4$ and $S_{3/2}$, but the cutoff tail introduces a controlled $\Lam^{-1}\Li$ artifact (Eq.~\eqref{eq:LSTP_leak}).
 In addition, we exclude poles on the positive $\Lam$ axis, impose $0.75\!\le\! f\!\le\!1$ and monotonicity in $\log\Lam$, and select the central curve by minimal curvature.
-The same admissibility program extends from equilibrium thermodynamics to transport observables.
 The Hermite-Pad\'e (HP) and log-subtracted two-point Pad\'e (LSTP) constructions use identical inputs but different architectures.
-Their agreement, within a narrow band after admissibility filtering, is a strong \emph{internal consistency check}.
-Where they differ defines the \emph{admissible ensemble uncertainty} that any single-curve approach conceals.
-On the weak side we used the $\mathcal O(\Lam^2)$ series obtained via \emph{direct resummation} in the Arnold-Zhai framework~\cite{Arnold:1994eb} (extended by us to $\mathcal N{=}4$ SYM) and then \emph{rederived} via EFT reconstruction in the Braaten--Nieto approach ~\cite{Braaten:1995cm} (with our $\mathcal N{=}4$ implementation and corrected normalization of Ref.~\cite{Andersen:2021kld}).
+Their agreement, within a narrow band after admissibility filtering, is a strong internal consistency check.
+Where they differ defines the admissible ensemble uncertainty that any single-curve approach conceals.
+On the weak side we used the $\mathcal O(\Lam^2)$ series obtained via \emph{direct resummation} in the Arnold-Zhai framework~\cite{Arnold:1994eb} (extended by us to $\mathcal N{=}4$ SYM) and then rederived via EFT reconstruction in the Braaten-Nieto approach~\cite{Braaten:1995cm} (with our $\mathcal N{=}4$ implementation and corrected normalization of Ref.~\cite{Andersen:2021kld}).
 Relative to earlier Pad\'e analyses, we replace point estimates with a reproducible admissible band.
-For entropy, the central crossover $\Lam_c\simeq 3.52$ agrees with previous single--curve values, while we now quantify a realistic range, $\Lam_c\in[2.95,6.73]$, arising from admissible choices of mapping and rational order.
-Applying the same methodology to $\eta/s$, $\hat q/T^3$, and $2\pi T D_s$ yields consistent intermediate-$\Lam$ windows and reproduces M\"uller's curvature markers to numerical precision; to isolate the effect of the ensemble, we kept the weak-/strong-coupling expansions identical to Ref.~\cite{Muller:2025}.
+For entropy, the central crossover $\Lam_c\simeq 3.52$ agrees with previous single-curve values, while we now quantify a realistic range, $\Lam_c\in[2.95,6.73]$, arising from admissible choices of mapping and rational order.